 Stockholders of eMagin Corporation automatically receive the company's annual report and proxy solicitation material enabling them to vote at the Annual Meeting.
-The 2003 Annual Report, 10-K and investor information can also be viewed online at www.emagin.com/investrel.htm eMagin Corporation's 2004 Annual Meeting of Share Owners will be held on Tuesday, June 15, 2004 at the Board Room of the American Stock Exchange in New York, New York.
+The 2004 Annual Report, IOK and investor information can also be viewed at www. emagin.com/investrel.htm eMagin Corporation's Annual Meeting of Share Owners will be held on September 30, 2005 at the Board Room of the American Stock Exchange in New York, New York eMAGIN ON THE INTERNET